Superformula/test-full-stack/README.md

 ### Environment Variables

-There are some environment variables needed to configure in order to run the application
+There are some environment variables needed to configure in order to run the application.

 | Variable                   | Description                                                  |
 | -------------------------- | ------------------------------------------------------------ |